kibaamor/socksproxy/README.rst

 socksproxy
 ========

-a socks proxy implemented by golang.
+a socks4/socks4a/socks5 proxy implemented by golang.